osteele/tone-curve-viz/docs/editing-controls.md

 - Tone curve calculation

 Each context is initialized with the same shader program but operates independently to prevent context conflicts.

-## Order of Operations

-The adjustments are applied in a specific order in the fragment shader to ensure consistent and predictable results:

-1. **Raw Image Input**
-   - Texture sampling: $color = texture2D(u_image, v_texCoord)$

-2. **Exposure Adjustment**
-   - Applied first to preserve the linear relationship with incoming light
-   - $RGB_{raw} \rightarrow RGB_{exposure}$

-3. **Contrast Adjustment**
-   - Applied after exposure to maintain proper tonal distribution
-   - $RGB_{exposure} \rightarrow RGB_{contrast}$

-4. **Color Temperature and Tint**
-   1. Convert to HSL
-   2. Apply temperature adjustment (blue-yellow balance)
-   3. Apply tint adjustment (green-magenta balance)
-   4. Convert back to RGB

-5. **Saturation and Vibrance**
-   - Applied after temperature/tint to ensure proper color enhancement
-   - Saturation is applied globally
-   - Vibrance is applied selectively based on current saturation levels

-6. **Tonal Range Adjustments**
-   1. Calculate luminance
-   2. Apply shadows adjustment (luminance < 0.5)
-   3. Apply highlights adjustment (luminance > 0.5)
-   4. Apply blacks adjustment (luminance < 0.25)
-   5. Apply whites adjustment (luminance > 0.75)

-7. **Final Clamping**
-   - Ensure all values are within valid range: $RGB_{final} = clamp(RGB, 0.0, 1.0)$

-### Rationale for Order

-1. **Exposure First**:
-   - Simulates the physical process of light capture
-   - Provides the foundation for all subsequent adjustments

-2. **Contrast Before Color**:
-   - Ensures contrast adjustments work on the full luminance range
-   - Prevents color shifts that could occur if applied after color adjustments

-3. **Color Before Tonal Range**:
-   - Allows color adjustments to work with the full dynamic range
-   - Prevents color shifts that could occur from subsequent luminance changes

-4. **Tonal Range Last**:
-   - Fine-tunes the final image appearance
-   - Provides precise control over specific brightness regions
-   - Maintains color accuracy from previous adjustments

-### Implementation Note

-All operations are performed in a single shader pass for efficiency.
-The order is fixed in the shader code and cannot be modified at runtime.
-This ensures consistent results and optimal performance.